animal-tree/Writing-stuff/Stuff67-Lorentz-disproof.md

 $v^{(i,j)}$: The velocity of coordinate system $j$ in coordinate system $i$.

-$\hat{t}$: The time on coordinate system $N$ that the position-origin of coordinate system $N$ intersects the position of the exact center of the relay station hoop.
+$\hat{t}$: The time on coordinate system $N$ that the positional origin of coordinate system $N$ intersects the position of the exact center of the relay station hoop.

 $x^{(i)}$: The unknown position of the exact center of the relay station hoop in coordinate system $i$, at time $t^{(i)}$ in coordinate system $i$.